On-campus events: how event attendance tracking leads to better ROI

 If your institution only logs when students arrive on campus — meaning you don’t track which individual sessions they attend — then you’re missing out a treasure trove of actionable data.
 This session attendance data can boost the impact your events have on this year’s enrollment cycle, as well as providing a platform for continual improvement across all future enrollment cycles.
 Here’s how.

-Segment — and action — post-event feedback
+Segment and action post-event student feedback

 Gathering feedback on how individual sessions impacted your attendees’ experience is an integral part of that process.
 And the best way to do that, is to track which students attended each session and then automatically feed that data into a short, specific feedback process.